harryobas/github-repo-search/README.md

 4. $ sudo docker run -p 4567:4567 --network="host" github-repo-app

-5. Go to http://localhost:4567 on you browser
+5. Go to http://localhost:4567 on your browser